Avi-BB/passwordless-wordpress-authentication/readme.md

 ![Add Device](img/add-device.png)

 5. Two Pages will be auto generated when you install the plugin one is "Passwordless Sign In" page and "Authenticate Token".
-If "Passwordless Sign In" page slugin is not set then it will be named "member-login" and for "Authenitcate Token" page is "authenticate" slug.
+If "Passwordless Sign In" page slug is not set then it will be named "member-login" and for "Authenticate Token" page is "authenticate" slug.
 example:
 for "Passwordless Sign In" page slug: https://your-domain.com/member-login